Executive Leadership Team

-Our day-to-day activities are managed by the Executive Board, which is made up of senior managers from across the organisation.
+Our day-to-day activities are managed by the Executive team, which is made up of senior managers from across the organisation.

 Director of the Wellcome Trust